 Paul Playford, Grants Officer for Allchurches Trust, said:

 “We are so proud to have supported The Salvation Army with this inspiring project.
-We believe that the Strawberry Field renovation will have a significant impact on transforming the lives of young people in an area where this additional support is so badly needed.”
+We believe the Strawberry Field renovation will have a significant impact on transforming the lives of young people in the area where this additional support is so desperately needed.”